dtrungtin/actor-booking-scraper/README.md

 ]
 ```
 * `extendOutputFunction` Function that takes a JQuery handle ($) as argument and returns data that will be merged with the default output, only when `simple` = false.

 ## Starting with URLs

 Instead of `search` INPUT attribute, it is also possible to start the crawler with an array of `startUrls`.
 In such case all the other attributes modifying the URLs will still be applied, it is therefore suggested to
 use simple urls and set all the other options using INPUT attributes instead of leaving them in the URL to
 avoid URL parameter clashing.
-In case the startUrl is a hotel detail page, it will be scraped.
+If the startUrl is a hotel detail page, it will be scraped.
 In case it is a hotel list page, the result
 will depend on the `simple` attribute.
 If it's `true`, the page will be scraped, otherwise all the links to
 detail pages will be added to the queue and scraped afterwards.
 The `startUrls` attribute should contain an array of URLs as follows:

 ```javascript
 {
     "startUrls": [